ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Added @swiper latest `^11.0.5` for image carousel/gallery
 * Updated Media Layout Component to view the rest of the images via modal window
 * Synced `bridge-frontend` repo to latest changes
-* Checked and Fixed paths for Components
+* Checked and Updated paths for Components
 * Checked and Updated imports for Components
 * Removed dead code and unused code
 * Removed majority of `console.log()` left from development
 * Added `TODO`s across the source code for logging tasks and reminders `prefix:// ### TODO...`
-* Fixed post images now properly fill their container regardless of their shape
+* Fixed a bug where post images did not properly fill their container regardless of their shape

 ## v.0.4.10